-28 The precise language varies among the jurisdictions.
+The precise language varies among the jurisdictions.

-33 For example, Japan's Financial Services Agency allows trading venues to design their volatility control mechanisms, which are then subject to regulatory approval.
+For example, Japan's Financial Services Agency allows trading venues to design their volatility control mechanisms, which are then subject to regulatory approval.

-34 These jurisdictions include: Canada, Australia, Russia, and India.
+These jurisdictions include: Canada, Australia, Russia, and India.

-or through direct approval by the regulatory authority).36 In the majority of jurisdictions, trading venues set thresholds with regulatory approval.37
+regulatory authority).
+In the majority of jurisdictions, trading venues set thresholds with regulatory approval.

 Regulatory authorities generally require trading venues to keep books and records.
 Trading venues commonly maintain records of their rules, policies and procedures and records relating to the operation, triggering and monitoring of the volatility control mechanisms.
-IOSCO believes that maintaining relevant records is important both from a governance and supervisory perspective, to facilitate the effective oversight, use and management of these mechanisms by relevant regulatory authorities and trading venues.
+IOSCO believes that maintaining relevant records is important from both a governance and supervisory perspective, to facilitate the effective oversight, use and management of these mechanisms by relevant regulatory authorities and trading venues.